5 Steps To Take Following An Accidental Injury

-The personal injury lawyers at Klein & Carney Co., L.P.A., in Cleveland will work to ensure you recover the full amount you deserve following an injury accident.
+The personal injury lawyers at Klein & Carney Co., LLC, in Cleveland will work to ensure you recover the full amount you deserve following an injury accident.
 Caring for seriously injured parties is the priority, and collecting the information of others involved in the accident is important.
 Exchange names, contact information, auto insurance companies and other basics.
 It is natural to want to discuss who was at fault, but not a good idea.
 However, if others admit fault, write down their statements so you can report them later.

 These Important Steps Will Support Your Own Cause

 Once you have that information, if you are able to follow these steps at the scene of an accident, you will be helping your own cause by helping us build the strongest case possible.
 A smartphone becomes a great storage device for recording notes, photos and video.

 Take photos and video.
 If possible, take photos and video before the vehicles involved are moved to the side of the road.
 Take additional photos after they are moved.
 You don’t know what details will be important at this point, so take as many photos and shoot as much video as possible.

 Get the names and contact information of witnesses.
 Ask as many witnesses as possible what they saw.
 Write down names, numbers, email addresses and other contact information if they will share it.